R3X-G1L6AME5H/Godot-LOD-Manager/README.md

 You will notice a couple of properties in the Inspector when you select the Manger node. `Tracking Target` is ment for in-editor review.
 You pick a `Spatial` object, preferably a `Position3D` node, and the Manager will treat it as it would treat a player in-game.
 But before you can review your work, you need to build the map.
 For the manager to work, the nodes have to be grouped in a certain way.
 Every `-lodN` node must be under an `LODObject` node.
 This is so that its easier for the developer to manage props.
 An `LODObject` will take care of any `-lodN` node under it.
 The properties it has are applied to all the `-lodN` nodes that are its children.

 As mentioned before, the Manager will descend the tree recursively, meaning that if an `LODObject` has an `LODObject` as its child, it will process that `LODObject` as well.
 Chances are that your imported (partitioned) game map will not be grouped properly, but it will sure be large.
 A 3x3 chunk map(excluding the foliage, and props; only the heightmap) that has 3 levels-of-detail per each chunk will be made up of 27 meshes.
 Imagine having to group so many meshes by hand; not to mention that your map will likely be much larger.

 This is why the `Group Levels Of Detail` property exists.
 It isn't really a property as much as its a hacky button (its a tickbox that unticks itself).
 When pressed, the Manager will go through all its children, and reparent them to `LODObject` nodes.
 There are a few things to keep in mind, however.
 Firstly, the grouping won't work unless the Manager is the root node of the tree(This is due to the way reparenting nodes on runtime works).
 If this is not done the nodes will just vanish.
 They will still be there, its just that you won't see them.
 Secondly, the manager builds groups from their `-lod1` node.
 If `a-lod2`, and `a-lod3` exist, but there is no `a-lod1`, then there will be no group `a`.

+There are also `Show Only Lod N` properties, but they are quite self expainatory; just little quality-of-life improvements.

 Now that the map is built, and the `Tracking Target` has been selected, you can review how it will look in-game by ticking the `Enable` property on the manager.
 The behavior will depend on the `LODObject` LOD properties, as you might imagine.
 While there is nothing preventing you, keep in mind that the script **won't work** if the condition __LOD1 < LOD2 < LOD3__ isn't satisfied.

+Keep in mind that the manager **doesn't simply hide** nodes; it **disables** them.
+The object is made invisibl, and all its scripts, input processing, and collisions are turned off.
+Keep all your functional elements outside the Manager's reach, just so that you don't go scratching your head for hours wandering why the hell your script isn't working.
+(Or equally likely, why is my collision shape not where I placed it.)
+On that note, always keep collisions under LOD 1.
+Collisions also take up processing time, and a considerable amount of it.
+Unless you have some important physics that need to run in the distance, let the manager disable the collisions for you.

 ## In practice...
 Let me take you through the process of using this plugin on a practical example, so that you may better comprehend how it works.
 For this example I shall demonstrate how to make a game map.
 For simplicity's sake, this map will be procedually generated.